The commons and the problem of power

 • Mindless cynicism retreats in the opposite direction – into excuses for inaction dressed as realism.
 Nothing works, nothing changes, everyone is corrupt, the system always wins.
 It can look like hard-headedness while functioning as surrender.
 Both #toxicIdealism and cynicism leave existing power entirely untouched.
 They are, in that sense, two faces of the same capitulation.

 There is nothing in toxic idealism or mindless cynicism except fuel for the status quo, one retreats into fantasies of purity, the other into excuses for inaction, both leave existing power untouched.
+The actual task

 The task is to challenge the culture that keeps people powerless., to offer, concretely and practically, experiences of collective action that work – that produce real results, relationships, and evidence that things can be different.
 Not rhetoric about possibility, but demonstrations of it.
 Free people from isolation, show them they are not alone, that their situation is shared, that shared situations have shared solutions.
 Free people from cynicism – not by arguing against it, but by making it empirically wrong.
 Rebuild collective action, not as an ideal but as a practice: small, visible, cumulative, and real.